-From a practical point of view, there is a trade-off in choosing $q$: a larger $q$ would increase the number of falsely selected variables in the $PS$-step, but would also reduce the computational cost in the $PE$-step.
-The following is a convenient choice which we recommend in this paper: \beq t(\hat{F},\hat{N}) = 2\tilde{q}|\hat{F}|\log(p), \eeq where $0 < \tilde{q} < c_0 r /4$ is a constant and $c_0$ is as in ${\cal M}_p^*(\gamma, g, c_0, A_1)$.
+From a practical point of view, there is a trade-off in choosing $q$: a larger $q$ would increase the number of falsely selected variables in the $\mathit{PS}$-step, but would also reduce the computational cost in the $\mathit{PE}$-step.
+The following is a convenient choice which we recommend in this paper: